Wildlander-mod/Support/Docs/Enemy.md

   -  1 point of Armor Penetration (AP) effectively reduces target AR by 1%.
 This means striking target with 500 AR with 10 AP makes the effective AR 450, making the target take 45% reduced damage not 50%.
   -  The AR cap applies after applying AP.

+About AP (Armor Penetration) Values
+Melee attacks and ranged attacks can penetrate armor, which reduces the effective armor rating and thus damage reduction of the target.

+- Per point of armor penetration will bypass 1% of the target's armor rating with ranged attacks and melee power attacks.
+Standard melee attacks will bypass 0.5% of the target's armor rating per point of armor penetration.
+The maximum which can be bypassed at most 80% of the target's armor rating.

+- In ranged combat the ammunition used plays a key role for armor penetration.

 ## Damage Types